norbertrostaing/DMXAdvancedForChataigne/README.md

 ## Patch helper
-To help you patch dmx channels, the simplest way is to create a multiplex with an **input list of custom variables** representing your channel desired values and a **custom list of integer** representing your DMX adresses.
+To help you assigne custom variables to channels, the simplest way is to create a multiplex with an **input list of custom variables** representing your channel desired names and values.
-In this multiplex, you can add a mapping with your multiplex custom variable list for input and a dimmer or color function wwith parameters :
+In this multiplex, you can add a mapping with your multiplex custom variable list for input and a dimmer or color function with parameters :
 - Channel : your DMX adresses list
 - Mode : you desired mode for these channels
-- Slot number : in wich slot you wanna write these values
+- Slot : in wich slot you wanna write these values
 - Value : your custom variables list
 Once this done, you can use the patch helper fields in the script section to auto fill your custom variable list with all variables of a custom variable group

 ## Effects
-	! work in progress !
 To try the effect function of the module, you must start by create a sequence with a mapping.
 This sequence will be the path of your effect.
 Then you should create a multiplex with one custom target list with all the custom variables you want to assign in the multiplex, you can now add a mapping with **the current time of you sequence as input** and the effect function as output with these parameters :
+- Channel ,Data type, Mode, Slot : Set value method will be called with these parameters
-- Sequence layer : your sequence layer to use as path
+- Sequence value : your sequence value to use as path
-- Target element : your target list from multiplex
 - Element position : multiplex index 0-n
-- Element total : the number of elements when playing your sequence, you should see your custom variables values moving along your path
+- Element total : the number of elements the effect runs when when playing your sequence